imranmatin23/collaborative-music-playing-system/PRODUCT_DEMO.md

 # Product Demo

+House Party is a Collaborative Music Playing System and is a way for you and your friends to listen to music on Spotify together!
 This guide will describe how to use `House Party`!

 ## Demo Video